Posted on 17 Mar 2017

 Credit offtake towards the affordable housing segment will lead to the creation of supply which will be of great advantage for first time home buyers, thus enabling developers an access to cheaper funding.
 The ‘Industry Status’ will enable banks to facilitate more funding facilities leading to larger access to funds.

 With an already announced subsidy scheme for first-time buyers, the reduction in the cost of borrowing will aid both home buyers as well as developers.
 The status also hints government allocating land parcels specifically for the sector in major urban centres of India.
-The provision has led to the realisation of many First-time home buyer’s dreams, as more than 100 million houses across India will now be a reality.
+The provision has led to the realisation of many first-time home buyer’s dreams to buy flats for sale near Bellandur or other prime locations in the city, as more than 100 million houses across India will now be a reality.